Instructions to Authors

 There is currently no Article Processing Charge to authors for EMCR.
 In addition, there is no submission charge.
 EMCR is supported by the Japan Society for Environmental Chemistry; part of that support is to subsidise the launch and running costs of the journal in its initial phase.

 Manuscripts should be prepared in Microsoft Word or other appropriate software using double line spacing throughout, with margins of at least 3 cm, on A4 size paper.
+Use 12-point font size.
 The authors must put continuous line numbers and page numbers throughout the manuscript.

 Manuscripts should be written in clear, grammatically correct English.
 Authors whose native language is not English are strongly encouraged to have their manuscript checked by a native English speaker or by an editing service prior to submission.
 If a manuscript is not clear due to poor English, it may be rejected without undergoing peer review.